UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

        - thanks! looking ...
        - solution: `chmod +x example_job.sh` (to make it executable)
          - but I did that (several times lol)
-    - how did you try to run it, and what doesls show you?
+    - how did you try to run it, and what does `ls` show you?
 See how to do this in the day 0 course: https://training.pages.sigma2.no/tutorials/unix-for-hpc/episodes/scripting.html

    - Can I get the output of `ls -la`
      - currently the file is not executable